JayChandlani/socialgram/README.md

     <a href="#Getting-Started">Getting Started</a> &#10023; <a href="#Install">Installing</a> &#10023;
   </p>

-   SocialGram is an online social media web application where we can connect with our friends, families and other bussinesses etc. It is a individual project built by a me and executed in 4 days.
+   SocialGram is an online social media web application where we can connect with our friends, families and other bussinesses etc. It is a individual project built by  me and executed in 4 days.